 Studies such as The County Committee of Kent in the Civil War by A M Everitt and more famously John Morrill’s work on the Revolt of the Provinces emphasized short-term explanations.
 The rise of local studies does not necessary mean all the historians who adopted this approach had a right-wing agenda.
-David Underdown’s Riot, Rebel, and Rebellion is well worth a look at.
+David Underdown’s Riot, Rebel, and Rebellion are well worth a look at.

 Other revisionist historians such as John Adamson limited the civil war to a struggle amongst the nobility not a class struggle in his Noble Revolt and his forthcoming Noble Realm.
 This has led to the muddying or an outright denial of class struggles in the English civil war.

-Despite agreeing with many conservative historians Dow does not buy into the premise that there were no long-term causes of the revolution or for the rise of radicalism.
+Despite agreeing with many conservative historians, Dow does not buy into the premise that there were no long-term causes of the revolution or for the rise of radicalism.

-Dow leans on the work of Brain Manning who she says “forcefully argued that economic discontent and popular unrest were important elements in producing an atmosphere of crisis before and after 1640 ... that this eruption of the lower and middling orders into the political arena crucially affected the alignment of political groupings within the elite ... parliament’s appeal to the ‘middling sort of people’ was ... to release one of the most dynamic forces of the decade and substantially promote the cause of popular radicalism”.
+Dow leans on the work of Brain Manning who she says “forcefully argued that economic discontent and widespread unrest were essential elements in producing an atmosphere of crisis before and after 1640 ... that this eruption of the lower and middling orders into the political arena crucially affected the alignment of political groupings within the elite ... parliament’s appeal to the ‘middling sort of people’ was ... to release one of the most dynamic forces of the decade and substantially promote the cause of popular radicalism”.

 Parliamentarians and Republicans

 Dow correctly spends some time on the philosophy James Harrington.
 The importance of Harrington is that his writings are a confirmation of the relationship between political thought and political action.
-Dow, however, downplays Harrington grasp of the relationship between property and power saying he was not a “proto-Marxist”.
-While this is true he was a writer who anticipated a materialist understanding of social and political events
+Dow, however, downplays Harrington grasp of the relationship between property and power saying he was not a “proto-Marxist.”
+While this is true, he was a writer who anticipated a materialist understanding of social and political events

 Chapter three Dow examines the complex issue of the Levellers.
 To what extent were the Levellers able to articulate the political and social needs of large sections of the population.